 Further Study Information

-- Determine the effect of this drug on ovarian function in premenopausal women.
+VI.
+To assess the effect of bevacizumab on ovarian function in premenopausal women.

-- Determine the incidence rate of immunogenicity and serum levels of bevacizumab in these patients.
+VII.
+To assess the incidence rate of immunogenicity and examine post-treatment serum levels of bevacizumab in patients receiving bevacizumab.

 OUTLINE: This is a randomized, multicenter study.
-Patients are stratified according to participating center and number of positive lymph nodes (0 vs 1-3 vs > 3).
 Patients are randomized to 1 of 2 treatment arms.

 Patients are followed every 3 months for 2 years, every 6 months for 3 years, and then annually thereafter.

-- T4 tumors involving an adjacent structure (e.g., bladder, small intestine, or ovary) by direct extension from the primary tumor are eligible provided the following criteria are met:
+- Patients with T4 tumors that have involved an adjacent structure (e.g., bladder, small intestine, ovary, etc.) by direct extension from the primary tumor are eligible if all of the following conditions are met: